You could call it a blog but I prefer actionable advice for local business owners

 Your WHY is worth sharing.

-Enjoy the video and we'll talk soon (Tuesdays and Thursdays, from now on, if you're keeping track)
+Enjoy the video and we'll talk soon (Thursdays are the day, from now on, if you're keeping track at home)

 PS, give me a shout if you need a little help telling your story.
 You can use it in a lot fun ways to connect with your customers and clients.